bcgsc/tasrkleat-TCGA-analysis-scripts/README.md

 general, some of the CDS coordinates in ucsc.gtf.gz have 3 more bases than corresponding ones in ensembl.fixed.sorted.gz.

-3. `dan_stop_codons.tsv` is a *subset* of `ens_stop_codons.tsv`.
-For some of the annotations in `dan_stop_codons.tsv`, but they don't really look like so when inspected closely. e.g. chr1:738532-738534, minus strand, the bases are GTC, which doesn't correspond to any of the stop codons (UAA, UAG, UGA)
+3. Problem: `dan_stop_codons.tsv` is a *subset* of `ens_stop_codons.tsv`.
+For
+some of the annotations in `dan_stop_codons.tsv`, but they don't really look like so when inspected closely. e.g. chr1:738532-738534, minus strand, the bases are GTC, which doesn't correspond to any of the stop codons (UAA, UAG, UGA)

-4. This is common to both `dan_stop_codons.tsv` and `ens_stop_codons.tsv`: some of the stop codons are only two bp.
-Not sure why. e.g. chr1:1203242-1203243
+4. Problem: this is common to both `dan_stop_codons.tsv` and `ens_stop_codons.tsv`: some of the stop codons are only two bp (e.g. chr1:1203242-1203243).
+Not sure why.

 ### Conclusion